daviddmc/NeSVoR/README.md

 ```

 ### Sample Slices
 You may sample slices from the model using the `sample-slices` command.
-For each slice in `<path-to-slices-folder>`, the command simulate a slice from the NeSVoR model at the corresponding slice location.
+For each slice in `<path-to-slices-folder>`, the command simulates a slice from the NeSVoR model at the corresponding slice location.
 ```
 nesvor sample-slices \
 --input-slices <path-to-slices-folder> \